KaranTrivedi/maker/README.md

 This will set you up with a venv in a given directory with all the initial components needed to get started.

 ### Example
-python maker.py -rd /home/user/projects/ -dn projectname
+python maker.py -rd /home/user/projects/ -pn PROJECT_NAME

-In order for you to run this script I must first invent the universe..
+In order for you to run this script, I must first invent the universe..